 These are our preferred application deadlines for transfer students.
 Please note for fall 2020, we will continue to review applications on a rolling space-available basis through August.

 Once a student's file is complete, we will generally mail a decision within 2 weeks.
 We begin mailing Fall entrance decisions in April and Spring entrance decisions in October.

 Please note, Fall 2020 admission decisions will be emailed to students 3-5 business days after an application is complete and reviewed.

 What are the most important criteria in the admission review process?

-The admission committee takes multiple aspects into consideration during the application review process, including your academic preparation and performance, extracurricular and leadership accomplishments, recommendations, essay, standardized tests scores (Marist is now test optional), and interest in Marist.
+The admission committee takes multiple aspects into consideration during the application review process, including your academic preparation and performance, extracurricular and leadership accomplishments, recommendations, essay, standardized test scores (Marist is now test-optional), and interest in Marist.

 We understand that transfer students often take different paths prior to coming to Marist.
 The Committee is sensitive to the many challenges that some of our transfer students face.